Ashland (ASH)

 AI Analysis | Feedback

-- Personal Care Ingredients: High-performance additives and active ingredients for formulating cosmetics, hair care, skin care, and oral care products.
+- Personal Care Ingredients: Nature-based and performance ingredients for cosmetics and personal hygiene products.

 AI Analysis | Feedback